JeanneColeongco/ImageRepository/README.md

 4. *Search by price only:* Hit enter 2 times to skip past the search by image option and the file type option.
 If you're using the original searchdb_contents.csv type `2.50`.
 Hit enter until you're taken back to the first prompt.
 You should get 72266	("Wind-Swept Horse"), 22891 ("Finding Nemo") and 2840 ("Finding Dory").
 5. *Search by rating only:* Hit enter 3 times to skip to the rating selection.
 If you're using the original searchdb_contents.csv type `4`.
 Hit enter until you're taken back to the first prompt.
 You should get 72266 ("Wind-swept Horse") and 40895 ("Cute Puppy").
 6. *Search by text only:* Hit enter 4 times skip to the text search.
 If you're using the original searchdb_contents.csv type `wild`.
 Hit enter to get 72266 ("Wind-swept Horse").
 7. *Search by multiple categories:* Select a `test_X.txt` from the `test_cases/` folder where X is a number between 1 and 9.
 In response to the first prompt, Copy and paste the contents into the terminal window.
-The expected result will be contained within `test_result_X.txt` in the `test_cases/` folder.
+The expected result will be contained within `test_X_result.txt` in the `test_cases/` folder.